 A better Donald Butler?
 The whole season starting in the middle will give him more familiarity with the league and now he will have both legs to get him to the ball.
 With his knowledge of the system and his knowledge of the league, added with a more speed and more agility, Butler could become an even bigger play maker for this team.
 He made some nice things happen last season and I can’t wait to see what he does this season.

 I still remember that ball that he ripped out of Dustin Keller’s hands and ran back for a score.
 It is one of the most memorable plays of the season!

-Topics: Donald Butler
+Tags: Donald Butler